zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/index.md

 Working with hosted Chef is a great way to get started, and in the long run can minimize the cost of maintaining a Chef server.
 But you might want to maintain a Chef server on your own infrastructure if you:

 * require Chef to run behind a firewall.
-* want access to features that require a Chef server that you maintain, such as:
+* want access to features that require an on premises Chef server, such as:
   * [Chef Manage](http://docs.chef.io/manage.html)
   * [Reporting](http://docs.chef.io/reporting.html)
   * [Push Jobs](http://docs.chef.io/push_jobs.html)